 - Create an electrical schematic diagram, identifying how connections are made from source to load, including power conductors, single/three phase transformers and switches, and various overhead/underground line protective devices.*

-- Create an operating sequence for isolating, testing and inspection of an electric field watthour meter.
+- Create an operating sequence for isolating, testing, inspection, and maintenance of the various substation/distribution switchyard equipment/components, and testing and inspection of an electric field watthour meter.*

-- Define the generation, transmission, and distribution systems relevant to electrical power for customer meter installation
+- Define generation, transmission, and distribution systems relevant to electrical power for delivery of single/three phase/poly-phase power from substation to a customer meter installation.*

 High Voltage Electrical and Physical Hazards (shock, falling/tripping).
 All PPE (safety glasses, gloves, steel toe boots, fire retardant clothing, insulating tools, etc.) must be properly utilized to prevent injury, exposure, and/or death.

 Students must apply for entry into the Power and Trades Pathways, Pre-Apprenticeship: Electrical Transmission and Distribution Technology Certificate.
 Applications to the program are available in the School of Business, Entrepreneurship, and Professional Development Office.
 Students undecided of which Pre-Apprenticeship program they may be interested in should select the Power and Trades Pathways Core Certificate and meet with a subject matter expert in the School of Business, Entrepreneurship, and Professional Development.